Probing Many-Body Phenomena with Atomically Thin Nuclear Spin Layers in Diamond: Conclusion

 \section{Conclusion}

-In conclusion, we present the fabrication, characterization and operation of a room-temperature quantum simulator based on atomically thin nuclear spin layers in diamond.
-Nearby \nv centers enable control of the spin layer, which is used to demonstrate the simulator's potential by studying discrete time-crystalline order.
+In conclusion, we present a room-temperature platform to probe many-body phenomena based on an atomically thin nuclear spin layer, along with its fabrication, characterization, and operation.
 The control could be extended by combining our system with scanning probe techniques, such as magnetic tips~\cite{mamin2012high}, to induce strong field gradients that locally modify the layer's Hamiltonian.
 With an estimated layer thickness below $1\,\text{nm}$, regions with two-dimensional characteristics are within reach and may already contribute to the observations.
 Such low-dimensional, driven systems are expected to change the relaxation dynamics~\cite{burin2015localization, ho2017critical}, facilitating the investigation of novel phenomena.
-Changing the \nuc concentration allows to control the disorder, a key parameter when studying time-crystalline order~\cite{yao2017discrete, beatrez2021floquet}.
-Dynamical decoupling schemes, like the showcased AXY sequence~\cite{casanova2017arbitrary} or DDRF~\cite{bradley2019ten-qubit} permit to selectively control \nuc nuclear spins via the \nv center, rendering the system partially programmable. \\ Given the simplicity and accessibility of our system, our work provides a convenient and scalable platform to study many-body quantum phenomena at room-temperature.
+For example, in a low, tilted magnetic field or in a [111] diamond, all nuclear spins are oriented perpendicular to the two-dimensional layer, enabling the generation of spin squeezing~\cite{wu2025spin}.
+Apart from varying the \nv center's sensing volume, changing the \nuc concentration also allows to control the disorder, a key parameter when studying time-crystalline order~\cite{yao2017discrete, beatrez2021floquet}.
+Dynamical decoupling schemes like the showcased AXY sequence~\cite{casanova2017arbitrary} or the dynamically decoupled radio-frequency (DDrf) sequence~\cite{bradley2019ten-qubit} permit selective control \nuc nuclear spins via the \nv center, rendering the system partially programmable. \\ Given the simplicity and accessibility of our system, our work provides a convenient and scalable platform to study many-body quantum phenomena at room temperature.